 The safeguards can also be helpful for discretionary traders who will use the Dynamic Planner and manually move the stop-loss or profit target to support/resistance areas, before executing the trade.

-Start creating your OCO order by first selecting the type of entry order you desire to use.
+Start creating your Order Set by first selecting the type of entry order you desire to use.
 NinjaTrader supports Market, Limit, and Stop order types.
+The MIT order type will be added in the future.
 See the Order Options tab section below for an explanation of the Automatic Order Type.

 Profit Target Order

 Next, setup the profit target.
-If you want to create a “runner” contract (no profit target, just a trailing stop-loss), then leave this setting blank.
+If you want to create a "runner" contract (no profit target, just a trailing stop-loss), then leave this setting blank.
+Profit targets and stop-losses are always connected with an OCO flag (One-Cancels-Other).
 NinjaTrader only supports the Limit order type.

 Lastly, setup the stop-loss.
+Stop-losses and profit targets are always connected with an OCO flag (One-Cancels-Other).
 NinjaTrader supports Limit and Market order type.

 Some instruments Do Not support stop-loss Limit order types.
 This is controlled by the exchange.
 If you setup your stop-loss as a Limit and try to use it on an instrument that does not support the Limit order type it will be rejected by the exchange, and your position will not be protected by a stop-loss.
 NinjaTrader and BlackBird will not rectify or correct this issue.
 It is your responsibility to know and use order types permitted by the exchange and/or your broker.
 Please check with your broker and/or NinjaTrader to verify which instruments support stop-loss Limit orders.